bcgov/cas-registration/docs/frontend/developer-guide.md

 ### Folder Structure & Dynamic Breadcrumbs

-The Bread.tsx component in the bciers/libs/components/src/navigation directory dynamically builds breadcrumbs based on the folder structure.
+The Bread.tsx component in the `bciers/libs/components/src/navigation` directory dynamically builds breadcrumbs based on the folder structure.
 To exclude certain folders from appearing in the breadcrumbs, you can use Route groups (i.e., a folder named in parenthesis, such as (authentication)), which are not included in the route's URL path, or you can apply conditional logic within the component.

 For instance, when dealing with UUID breadcrumbs from dynamic folders, the component passes the name associated with the UUID record via the query string.
 The Bread component utilizes the translateNumericPart function to handle UUID segments, identifying the correct query string parameter and rendering the name instead of the UUID number.

-The pattern for the query string parameter should follow the format {name-of-preceding-folder}Title.
-For example, the OperationDataGridPage is displayed from the route bciers/apps/administration/app/bceidbusiness/industry_user_admin/operations, and the View Details link includes the parameter ?operationsTitle for the route bciers/apps/administration/app/bceidbusiness/industry_user_admin/operations/[operatorId].
+The pattern for the query string parameter should follow the format `{name-of-preceding-folder}Title`.
+For example, the OperationDataGridPage is displayed from the route `bciers/apps/administration/app/bceidbusiness/industry_user_admin/operations`, and the View Details link includes the parameter `?operationsTitle` for the route `bciers/apps/administration/app/bceidbusiness/industry_user_admin/operations/[operatorId]`.

 ## Styling